-The Paramedic Science Associate Degree program is an intense program designed for individuals involved in both career and volunteer aspects of the Emergency Medical Services realm.
-The program consists of classroom lectures, practical labs and approximately 400 hours of clinical internships, as well as core courses and EMS courses specifically designed for EMS professionals.
-Students will be eligible to sit for the National Registry of Emergency Medical Technicians Paramedic Examination after completion of the Paramedic Science (Certificate) Program only if the student has maintained a letter grade of "C" or higher in all Paramedic Science (Certificate) courses and credit "CR" in all Paramedic Clinical courses.
+The Paramedic Science Associate Degree is an intense program designed for individuals involved in pursuing a career in the Emergency Medical Services field.
+The program consists of classroom lectures, practical labs, and approximately 400 hours of clinical internship.
+Students will be eligible to sit for the National Registry of Emergency Medical Technicians Paramedic Examination after successful completion of the Paramedic Science core courses, only if the student has maintained a letter grade of "C" or higher in all Paramedic Science courses and credit "CR" in all Paramedic Clinical courses.

-Students approved for program admission in the academic year 2012-13 will begin core coursework for the Paramedic Program (Associate of Applied Science) in the fall of 2012.
+Students approved for program admission in the academic year 2013-14 will begin core coursework for the Paramedic Program (Associate of Applied Science) in the fall of 2013.

-Employment of emergency medical technicians and paramedics is expected to grow faster than the average for all occupations through 2012.
-Population growth and urbanization will increase the demand for full-time paid EMTs and Paramedics rather than for volunteers.
-In addition, a large segment of the population-the aging baby boomers-will further spur demand for EMT services as they become more likely to have medical emergencies.
+Employment of emergency medical technicians and paramedics is expected to grow faster than t average for all occupations through 2013.
+Population growth and urbanization will increase the demand for full-time paid EMTs and Paramedic rather than for volunteers.
+In addition, a large segment of the population - the aging baby boomers-will further spur demand for EMS services as they become more likely to have medical emergencies.
 There will still be demand for part-time, volunteer EMTs and paramedics in rural areas and smaller metropolitan areas.
 In addition to those arising from job growth, openings will occur because of replacement needs.